Mickey Mouse: Social impact

-Use in politics
+Use in protest votes

-In the United States, protest votes are often made in order to indicate dissatisfaction with the slate of candidates presented on a particular ballot or to highlight the inadequacies of a particular voting procedure.
+In the United States, protest votes are often made to indicate dissatisfaction with the slate of candidates presented on a particular ballot or to highlight the inadequacies of a particular voting procedure.
 Since most states' electoral systems do not provide for blank balloting or a choice of "None of the Above", most protest votes take the form of a clearly non-serious candidate's name entered as a write-in vote.
 Mickey Mouse is often selected for this purpose.
-As an election supervisor in Georgia observed, "If Mickey Mouse doesn’t get votes in our election, it’s a bad election."
+As an election supervisor in Georgia observed, "If Mickey Mouse doesn't get votes in our election, it's a bad election."
 The earliest known mention of Mickey Mouse as a write-in candidate dates back to the 1932 New York City mayoral elections.

-Mickey Mouse's name has also been known to appear fraudulently on voter registration lists, such as in the 2008 U.S. Presidential Election.
+Mickey Mouse's name has also been known to appear fraudulently on voter registration lists, such as in the 2008 U.S. presidential election.

 Pejorative use of Mickey's name

 "Mickey Mouse" is a slang expression meaning small-time, amateurish or trivial.
 In the United Kingdom and Ireland, it also means poor quality or counterfeit.
-In Poland the phrase "mały Miki", which translates to "small Mickey", means something very simple and trivial - usually used in the comparison between two things.
+In Poland the phrase "mały Miki", which translates to "small Mickey", means something very simple and trivial – usually used in the comparison between two things.
 However, in parts of Australia it can mean excellent or very good (rhyming slang for "grouse").
 Examples of the negative usages include the following: